The Perils of Vanity Metrics: Job Insecurity in Marketing

 “If your entire value story is built on traffic and rankings, and those numbers dip through no fault of your own, you look like a problem.
 But, here's what's even more dangerous.
 Chapter 2.
 There's a gap that exists in almost every marketing organization right now.
 And it's the gap between what decision makers ask, and what marketers present.”

-Marketers who rely on vanity metrics like traffic and rankings risk job insecurity and potential replacement.
+Marketers who continue to rely on superficial metrics like traffic and rankings risk job loss and replacement.

 Original Context